-Each of the five Department of Public Service street maintenance outposts located around the city stores supplies of salt, liquid calcium chloride and sand (for traction) for use to initially clear roadways.
-Each outpost also manufactures salt brine to help coat the road and make it less susceptible to ice bonding to the pavement.
+Each of the five Department of Public Service street maintenance outposts located around the city stores supplies of salt, Brine (salt brine), Liquid Calcium Chloride, and Beet Juice for use to initially clear roadways.
+Four of our outpost also manufactures salt brine to help coat the road and make it less susceptible to ice bonding to the pavement.
 Salt and salt brine are most effective when used before snow or ice falls and when temperatures are above 15 degrees.